 \section{Applications to the fundamental group}

 The fundamental group $\pi_1(X)$ of a smooth projective variety is not in general a derived invariant, as shown for instance by Schnell in \cite{schnell:fundamental}.
-Nevertheless, as an application of Theorem \ref{mainthm}, we deduce the derived invariance of the following property. \begin{cor} If $\rd(X) \simeq \rd(Y)$ and $g\geq 2$ is an integer, then $\pi_1(X)$ admits a surjective homomorphism onto the fundamental group of a Riemann surface of genus $g$ if and only if $\pi_1(Y)$ does.
-Hence, $\pi_1(X)$ admits a surjective homomorphism onto a non-abelian free group if and only if $\pi_1(Y)$ does. \end{cor}
+Nevertheless, as an application of Theorem \ref{mainthm}, we deduce the derived invariance of the following property.
+In this section $X$ and $Y$ denote two smooth projective varieties. \begin{cor} If $\rd(X) \simeq \rd(Y)$ and $g\geq 2$ is an integer, then $\pi_1(X)$ admits a surjective homomorphism onto the fundamental group of a compact Riemann surface of genus $g$ if and only if $\pi_1(Y)$ does. \end{cor}

-\begin{proof} In the Appendix of \cite{catanese:moduli} Beauville proves that, for any $g\geq 2$, there exists a surjective homomorphism $\pi_1(X)\rightarrow \Gamma_g$ onto the fundamental group of a Riemann surface of genus $g$ if and only if $X$ admits an irrational pencil of genus greater or equal to $g$.
-Hence the first statement of the corollary is an application of Theorem \ref{mainthm}.
-The second statement is a consequence of Castelnuovo--De Franchis' Theorem as explained in \cite[\S 2]{kotschick:fundamental} or \cite[Theorem 1.1]{kot:paper}. \end{proof}
+\begin{proof} In the Appendix of \cite{catanese:moduli}, Beauville proves that, for any $g\geq 2$, there exists a surjective homomorphism $\pi_1(X)\rightarrow \Gamma_g$ onto the fundamental group of a compact Riemann surface of genus $g$ if and only if $X$ admits an irrational pencil of genus greater or equal to $g$.
+The corollary follows by Theorem \ref{mainthm}. \end{proof}

-\begin{rmk} In \cite[Theorem 1.10]{catanese:moduli} (\emph{cf}. also \cite[Theorem 1.1]{kot:paper}) the author relates the existence of irrational pencils of genus $g\geq 2$ to the existence of maximal isotropic subspaces in $H^1(X,\rc)$ (we recall that a subspaces $U\subset H^1(X,\rc)$ is \emph{isotropic} if the map $U\wedge U \to H^2(X,\rc)$ is the trivial map).
-Hence, as an application of Theorem \ref{mainthm}, we deduce that $X$ admits a maximal isotropic subspace $U\subset H^1(X,\rc)$ of dimension $g\geq 2$ if and only if $Y$ does.
+\begin{rmk} In \cite[Theorem 1.10]{catanese:moduli} (\emph{cf}. also \cite[Theorem 1.1]{kot:paper}), the author relates the existence of irrational pencils of genus $g\geq 2$ to the existence of maximal isotropic subspaces in $H^1(X,\rc)$ (we recall subspace $U\subset H^1(X,\rc)$ is \emph{isotropic} if the map $U\wedge U \to H^2(X,\rc)$ is the trivial map).
+As an application of Theorem \ref{mainthm}, we deduce $X$ admits a maximal isotropic subspace $U\subset H^1(X,\rc)$ of dimension $g\geq 2$ if and only if $Y$ does.
 More refined statements along these lines can be formulated by means of \cite[Theorem 2.25]{catanese:moduli}. \end{rmk}